-What Causes a Shower Leak
+Common causes for a Shower Leak

 One of the most common areas to be affected by the building movement is your shower.
-Tiles and cement grout aren’t flexible they are rigid materials.
+Tiles and cement grout are not flexible they are rigid materials.
 Building movement will cause separation between the floor and wall.
 This will affect the sealant and causing the grout to crack and fall out.
 The gaps then allow water to seep under the tiles.
 Once there the water gets trapped between the tile and waterproof membrane.

-Waterproof Membrane Fails:
+Waterproof Membrane Fails